IT IS AGREED as follows:

 - Subject to clause 1 and clause 12.2:

-- the Supplier’s total aggregate liability in contract (including in respect of the indemnity at clause 2), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this agreement shall be limited to the latest total Annual Fee paid either in relation to the Initial Subscription Term or any Renewal Period, preceding the date on which the claim arose.
+- each party’s total aggregate liability in contract (including in respect of the indemnity at clause 2), tort (including negligence or breach of statutory duty), misrepresentation, restitution or otherwise, arising in connection with the performance or contemplated performance of this agreement shall be limited to the latest total Annual Fee paid either in relation to the Initial Subscription Term or any Renewal Period, preceding the date on which the claim arose.

 - TERM AND TERMINATION